jameskolwolf1/Whack-A-Prof/README.md

 - The app does not crash but when resizing the window, the game does not resize with it.
 [BUG].
 Elements where the professor appears will disappear when the window becomes too small.
 - Overall nothing game breaking during preliminary testing.
 Quirks and bugs are expected at this stage.

+Testing entry date 11/30/22:
+- aforementioned bugs are still present
+- professor mole does not pop up when the game starts, it did appear during prelim testing [BUG]
+- SVG image files are correctly uploaded into the repo.
+- Graphics assets are correctly uploaded into the repo, and appear to be nearly complete.
+Just to be implemented into mechanics.js and html file.